jlo031/normalized_product/README.md

        pip install .

 ---
----

 ## 🚀 Usage

 Test scripts and usage examples are provided in the `test/` and `examples/` folders.

-* **Examples:** Contains a "quick and dirty" script that runs through the entire processing chain for a single image pair.
+* **examples:** Contains a "quick and dirty" script that runs through the entire processing chain for a single image pair.
-* **HPC Support:** Includes a subfolder for distributed batch processing specifically designed for the **NCI/GADI** supercomputing environment.
+* **examples/hpc_support:** Examples subfolder with setup for distributed batch processing, specifically designed for the **NCI/GADI** supercomputing environment.

 Unless you are developing the code further, there is no need to run or modify the contents of the `test/` folder.

 ---
----

 ## 📊 Batch Processing

+An example setup for HPC batch processing is provided in `examples/hpc_support/`.

 For full batch processing of a complete test site, users only need to adjust the `config.yaml` file located in the `config/` folder.

 The entire batch processing chain consists of two steps:
-1.  `preprocess_full_test_site.py`: Handles initial data preparation and georegistration.
+1.  `preprocess_full_test_site.py`: Handles initial data preparation, georegistration, checking of image pairs, and cropping to overlapping regions.
-2.  `batch_process_normprod_smovar.py`: Computes the normalized product.
+2.  `batch_process_normprod_smovar.py`: Computes the normalized product for each valid image pair.

 Both scripts read settings from `config.yaml` and should not require manual code changes.
 All outputs are written to specific image-pair folders within the test site directory.